Speelmasters/CSE-212/1-queue.md

 ## Queue Methods

 ### Enqueue
 Enqueue adds an item to the end of the queue.
 This method has essesntially the same for withever data structure you use for your queue.
-For a list, you can use ` append()` , for a Queue is `
+For a list and deque, you can use ` append()`  and for a Queue it is `put()`.
 ### Dequeue
 Dequeue removes the item that was added least recently from the list or queue and returns the value that was stored  in that place.
-### Front

-### Rear
+This is essentially helping or getting the the next "person" in line, or the next item to be removed from the queue.
+To dequeue a list, use `pop(0)`, in a Queue us `pop()` without the 0, and for deque use `get()`

 ## Example: Haircut Queue
 In the example below, we will write a program that allows the user to add people to the queue and remove them.
 Before we write the code, we should amke a list of requirements that we want our code to handle.
 Writing a list of requirements is an important step in writing software.
 In this example, we will be using the deque data structure.